Union: Mulvaney comments confirm agency moves meant to cut

 “Under our proposal, every Western state will gain additional staff resources,” Bernhardt said in a statement Tuesday.
 “This approach will play an invaluable role in serving the American people more efficiently.”

 Officials in Kansas and Missouri and their congressional delegations were delighted with the USDA’s plans, believing the research agencies to be a good fit for the region.
+Kansas Gov. Laura Kelly, a Democrat, said she understands that USDA employees are hesitant to uproot their families but they will find advantages in the Kansas City area such as “a reasonable cost of living and strong public schools.”

 The Economic Research Service examines issues including the rural economy, international trade, food safety and programs that provide food assistance to poor Americans.
 The National Institute of Food and Agriculture provides grants for agricultural research.
 The USDA said nearly 550 of the agencies’ roughly 640 jobs would move by the end of September.